WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2021-06-21-deploy-every-pull-request-into-dedicated-namespace-in-kubernetes.md

   </p>
 </div>

-When you create a new Pull Request, you will see that after the deployment succeeded, an approval is necessary to execute the deletion step.
+When you create a new pull request, you will see that after the deployment succeeded, an approval is necessary to execute the deletion step.
 Often the approver is someone from QA or marketing.
-This person often checks if the feature looks as requested and if the basic functionality is as expected.
+This person can check if the feature looks as requested and if the basic functionality is as expected.
 More in-depth tests should be automated.

 <div class="col-12 col-sm-10 aligncenter">
   <a href="/assets/img/posts/2021/06/The-Deployment-needs-to-be-approved.jpg"><img loading="lazy" src="/assets/img/posts/2021/06/The-Deployment-needs-to-be-approved.jpg" alt="The Deployment needs to be approved" /></a>